vvead/AWS-Machine-Learning/README.md

 - Use the AR-CNN technique to modify notes in your input track.
 - Use the transformers technique to extend your input track by up to 30 seconds.
 ## GANs with AWS DeepComposer
+A GAN is a type of generative machine learning model which pits two neural networks against each other to generate new content: a generator and a discriminator.

+- A generator is a neural network that learns to create new data resembling the source data on which it was trained.
+- A discriminator is another neural network trained to differentiate between real and synthetic data.

+The generator and the discriminator are trained in alternating cycles.
+The generator learns to produce more and more realistic data while the discriminator iteratively gets better at learning to differentiate real data from the newly created data.